Protecting Yourself and Your Family During Civil Unrest

 - Have plans in place and supplies gathered that can help see you through – see next.

-Here are some plans to make now that will help you and your family during civil unrest that affects you.
+Here are some plans to make now that will help you and your family during civil unrest that may affect you and your home.

-– includes exterior, interior, and self-protection measures.Family Communication
+- Home Safety: includes exterior, interior, and self-protection measures

-– will help you evacuate with your pet.
+- Pet Evacuation: will help you evacuate with your pet

 Your safety is your responsibility.
 If you find yourself in the middle of a civil unrest situation, consider following these tips to help you stay safe.